allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 In 2019 we created the first version of the in-house server-driven rendering tool called MBox and used it to render the main page in the Allegro app on Android and iOS.
-We have come a long way since then, and now we use this tool to render more and more screens in the Allegro apps.
+We have come a long way since then, and now we use this tool to render more and more screens in the Allegro app.

 After almost three years of working on MBox, we want to share how it works and the key advantages of using this approach.